gardener/landscaper/docs/level_0/basic_concepts.md

 TODO: Provide an overview picture containing all relevant entities like blueprint, deployExecution, installation and so on ...

-## DeployItem
+## Main Objective of the Landscaper

-The main objective of Landscaper is to set up large cloud environments with complex relationships consisting of many small installation tasks like Helm deployments, network setup etc. These elementary installation tasks are defined by DeployItems.
-There are different types of DeployItems for example for deploying Helm charts, plain kubernetes manifests or terraform configurations.
+The Landscaper is typically used to set up large cloud environments with complex relationships, consisting of many small installation tasks like Helm deployments, network setup etc. These elementary installation tasks are defined by DeployItems.
+There are different types of DeployItems, for example for deploying Helm charts, plain kubernetes manifests or terraform configurations.

 A DeployItem can be configured such that it can be used in different scenarios.
 Typical examples of configurable parts of a DeployItem are the target cluster or namespace where a helm chart should be deployed to.
 A DeployItem can also define output parameters for data it creates and which can be consumed by others.

-## Blueprint
+## Reusable Installation Tasks

-Blueprints are reusable collections of combined installation tasks which could be parameterized through import parameters.
+So-called `Blueprints` are effectively reusable collections of combined installation tasks, which can be parameterized through import parameters.

-Several DeployItems can be defined in a Blueprint.
-Also the execution order of the DeployItems of a Blueprint can be specified.
+Several DeployItems can be defined in a single Blueprint.
+The execution order of the DeployItems contained in a Blueprint can also be specified.

-A Blueprint defines an interface for import data, required by its DeployItems.
-It can also define an export interface to expose output data of its DeployItems.
+These Blueprints define an interface for import data, as required by its DeployItems.
+They can also define an export interface to expose output data of its DeployItems.

 ## Blueprint Component and Component Descriptor